Tuistmessiah/web-a-thon/README.md

 ## Features

-- Pagination, free text filtering of `location` and sorting by `in_frame` and `Out_frame`
+- Pagination, free text filtering of `location` and sorting by `in_frame` and `out_frame`
+- Data is re-fetched everytime the user needs to change page, filter by location or sort data
-- A simple debounce was created to avoid too many requests while searching for a `location`
+- A simple debounce was created in the frontend to avoid too many requests while searching for a `location`
 - Flexible API Handler can be used to connect to more APIs
+- Used Material UI for the components (wrapped as "Concept" components)
+- React Hooks/Functional Components

+### Frontend Structure

+The container TableData handles the calls and connects to the components that render data and contain the event listeners.

 # Start